malramsay64/phd-thesis/05_Crystal_Melting/results.md

 :::

-Have I been using the wrong crystal structures?
+While the Hard and Shifted Lennard--Jones potentials give different structures the transformation between them requires little motion.
-Probably not.
+The transition from the Hard potential structure [@fig:packing_p2_hard] to the LJ structure [@fig:packing_p2_lj] requires a sliding of the layers with a small translational motion from each particle, a motion likely to occur in a minimisation.
-The transition from the structure in @fig:packing_p2_hard to that in @fig:packing_p2_lj can be done by sliding each of the layers, there is only a small motion for every particle.
+Furthermore, the LJ structure has no pressure applied putting it at the extreme of possible structures.
-Additionally, these two pictures show extreme values, with the LJ-Discs having no pressure applied, and the Hard sphere is similar to having a very large pressure applied.
+The Hard packing provides a suitable foundation for the analysis of crystal structures.

-So the lowest energy crystal structure is likely to be somewhere in the middle.
+From the analysis of the trimer molecule there are no structures we are missing in this analysis.
-Additionally, from @fig:solid_state_transition_structure
+The timescales required for crystallisation are beyond the current limits of our simulations.
-we know that a larger solid state transition will spontaneously take place, making it unreasonable to assume this is not the equilibrium crystal form.
+Rather than focusing on crystal growth, we instead turn to developing an understanding of crystal melting.

 ## Polymorphic Stability {#sec:polymorphic_stability}